callstack/ts-regex-builder/website/docs/api/builder.md

 - `ignoreCase` - perform case-insensitive matching.
 - `multiline` - treat the start and end of each line in a string as the beginning and end of the string.
 - `hasIndices` - provide each captured group's start and end indices in a match.
+- `dotAll` - allows `.` to match newlines.
+- `sticky` - matches only from the index indicated by the `lastIndex` property, does not attempt to match from any later indexes.